Knot Weight Systems from Graded Symplectic Geometry: The Grothendieck Connection

 However, one can take a group $K\subset \Gamma_0$ maximally compact, and consider the quotient $\FR{B}/K$ with fibre $\Gamma_0/K$, which is contractible.
 Thus $\FR{B}/K$ possesses a global section (this is a classic result, see theorem.12.2 \cite{Steenrod}).
 In sec.\ref{sec_EM}, we will construct a section of $\FR{B}/SO$ using an exponential map of a flow equation, and in special cases we also have sections of $\FR{B}/GL$, and $\FR{B}/SP$, even though the latter two groups are not maximally compact. \end{remark}

-Finally, for application of weight systems for knots we need the notion of graded vector bundles over graded manifolds, defined as sheaves of freely generated $C^{\infty}(\M)$-modules over the body of $\M$, the coordinates of the fibre are the generators of this module, see ref.\cite{NoteonSusy}. \bea \eea In particular, we are interested in the case when $\M$ is an $NQ$-manifold with homological vector field $Q$, and there is a lifting of $Q$ to $Q^{\uparrow}$ acting on $\E$.
+Finally, for application of weight systems for knots we need the notion of graded vector bundles over graded manifolds, defined as sheaves of freely generated $C^{\infty}(\M)$-modules over the body of $\M$, the coordinates of the fibre are the generators of this module, see ref.\cite{NoteonSusy}. \bea \eea In particular, we are interested in the case when $\M$ is an $NQ$-manifold with homological vector field $Q$ with a lifting to $Q^{\uparrow}$ acting on sections of $\E$.
 The lift $Q^{\uparrow}$ can be thought of as the representation of $Q$ \cite{Vaintrob}.